lkorinek/mlops-project/reports/README.md

 > *concepts are important in larger projects because ... .
 For example, typing ...*
 >
 > Answer:
+>
+> We ensured our code meets PEP8 standards by using the Ruff linter for code quality and formatting.
+Additionally, import statements were managed effectively to maintain clarity.
+In addition depending on the student, various docstrings were established to ensure clarity of the code and to help state the purpose of the script with its individual inputs.
+Establishing rules for code quality and format is essential, especially in larger projects, as it promotes consistency, improves readability, and makes the codebase more maintainable.
+These practices enhance collaboration among team members, minimize errors, and save time and resources in the long run.

 --- question 6 fill here ---